corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/operating/shell.md

 You can access the standalone shell from [software.r3.com](https://software.r3.com).

-Run the `corda-standalone-shell` jar using:
+Run the `corda-standalone-shell` .jar using:

 ```
  java -jar corda-standalone-shell-4.9.jar [-hvV] [--logging-level=<loggingLevel>] [--password=<password>]